newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/apply-for-shop-license.md

 name: Apply for Your Cosmetology Shop License
 webflowName: "Cosmetology: License to Operate a New Shop, Relocate, or to Transfer Ownership"
-summaryDescriptionMd: >
-  New shops, relocated shops, or shops that have transferred ownership are required to obtain a license.
-After your application is submitted and reviewed, your shop will be inspected.
+summaryDescriptionMd: Shops that are new, relocated, or under new ownership must get a license.
+Once the Board of Cosmetology and Hairstyling reviews your application, they will inspect your shop.
 industryId:
   - cosmetology
 callToActionText: Apply for My Cosmetology Shop License